Patricia Lockwood: Career

 In September 2025, Riverhead published Lockwood's second novel, Will There Ever Be Another You, which follows a writer whose life, relationships, and work are upended when she develops a chronic illness.
 The novel begins in Scotland, with the same cast of characters as No One Is Talking About This and picking up where that narrative left off, but the storyline abruptly disintegrates when the protagonist develops a debilitating illness and her sensations, feelings, and ideas become unreliable and take primacy over events.
 What follows is a broad exploration of the self, family, illness, caregiving, art, creativity, and the structure of thought, told through various forms including fiction, memoir, essays, diaries, travelogues, lectures, and even literary criticism.
 Upon publication, the novel received positive reviews from critics.
+For The New York Review of Books, critic Frances Wilson called it "a magnificent feat."
 In the New York Times, Dwight Garner praised the work's "weight and charm", rating it "a mixed success".
 For the Washington Post, which lauded the book as "reliably brilliant," Maddie Crum wrote: "More so than an arc, the book takes the form of bright coruscations, shedding light on a few questions."
 The New Yorker, which placed the novel among its best books of the year, observed that "the disease swiftly robs (the protagonist) of the ability to read, speak, or write coherently, and its warped imprint on her inner life becomes not just the subject but the form of the novel."
 In Slate, Laura Miller heralded "chapters jungly with bewildering language that occasionally open out into exhilarating clearings" and said Will There Ever Be Another You was "considerably more challenging than (Lockwood’s) other books."

+Penguin Poets announced it would publish Agate Head/Stone Soup, a double collection featuring more than 60 new poems from Lockwood, in October 2026.

 Lockwood's essays and literary criticism, most notably in the London Review of Books, have been collected in The Best American Essays series and introduced works by authors including Virginia Woolf, Joan Didion, and Rachel Ingalls.
 The New Yorker has called Lockwood "a wizardly reviewer," and The Paris Review has celebrated her as "a cultural critic at the height of her powers."
 Praising her "fine thinking" and "purposeful comedy," The New York Times Magazines Wyatt Mason concluded, "Nothing will get you to read literary criticism" if Lockwood can't.